How to Find View Your Drafts on Instagram A Step By Step Guide

 5. In the right pane, you will see all available draft items listed by file name and date created

-6. To open an item, simply double-click on it
+6. To open an item, double-click on it

 Viewing Your Drafts

 Did you know that you can save and view drafts on Instagram?
-It’s a great way to check in on your posts before they are published.
+It’s a great way to check in on your posts before publication.

 With this handy guide, you’ll learn how to find and view your drafts on Instagram in no time.
 Let’s dive in and explore the steps to view your drafts on Instagram.